 # 3. Manage Startup Items

 Startup apps are programs that launch automatically during startup.
 Too many startup apps can slow down your PC, hog RAM, and increase boot times.
-Therefore, disabling unnecessary startup items can increase the running speed of a Lenovo laptop.

 Step 1.
 Open Task Manager.